mwaldstein/edgarWebR/cran-comments.md

 * Windows i386-w64-mingw32 (on appveyor), R 3.4.1 Patched (2017-08-11 r73088)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+* checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: ‘Micah J Waldstein <micah@waldste.in>’

+  New submission

 ## Downstream dependencies
 There are no downstream dependencies at this point.